List of Subjects

 Intermediate Level

-German is a language of rich cultural, literary, and economic significance.
-It opens doors to higher education and international career opportunities and deepens understanding of European culture.
-Studying German after secondary school helps students strengthen communication skills while exploring literature, history, traditions, and contemporary society in the German-speaking world.
+German is a language of strong cultural, literary, and economic importance.
+It opens doors to higher education and international career opportunities, while deepening understanding of European culture.
+Studying German at post-secondary level helps students strengthen communication skills while exploring literature, history, traditions, and contemporary society in the German-speaking world.

 Advanced Level

-The Advanced Level course prepares students for MATSEC and also concentrates on preparation for the B1 Goethe exam.
-Students will further develop all four language skills (reading, writing, listening and speaking), while engaging with a literary text and exploring cultural topics throughout the course.
+The Advanced Level course prepares students for MATSEC and also focuses on preparation for the B1 Goethe exam.
+Students will further develop all four language skills (reading, writing, listening, and speaking), while engaging with a literary text and exploring cultural topics throughout the course.

 Intermediate Level